- 15+ maldet command switches/options with examples – Unix/Linux

-- How to enable remote MySQL for an IP address on a cPanel server via CSF
+- How to enable SHELL access for a cPanel account through WHM

 Config Server Firewall is abbreviated as CSF.
 CSf is the most commonly using firewall application to secure Linuc servers.
 CSF has a wide verity of options to manage Linux firewall via comman-line and from the control panel.
 The csf installation includes preconfigured configurations and control panel UI’s for cPanel, DirectAdmin and Webmin.
 The installation ans usage of CSF is quit simple.